sophie-katz/prelude/core/domain-api/README.md

 SOFTWARE.
 -->

-# Portobello API domain objects
+# Prelude API domain objects

-All domain objects for the Portobello API are stored here.
+All domain objects for the Prelude API are stored here.

 These objects must match the OpenAPI spec stored in [`core/api-spec/openapi.yml`](../api-spec/openapi.yml).
 If any of the structs in this crate change, [`openapi.yml`](../api-spec/openapi.yml) should also be updated.